RISK FACTORS FOR HEART DISEASE

 Family in this context refers to if members of your immediate family i.e. your father, mother, brother or sister has developed heart disease.
 The age at which they developed heart disease is important in determining your risk: for fathers and brothers, it’s if they developed heart disease before the age of 55; for mothers and sisters, it’s if they developed heart disease before the age of 65.

 It’s important to know if you have a family history, as there are many positive diet and lifestyle changes you can make to take care of your heart and maintain good heart health.

 Being overweight is not good for your heart, as it increases your risk of factors such as high blood pressure, high cholesterol and diabetes.
 Even small reductions in your weight can make a positive difference to your heart.
 It’s important to speak to your health professional about the right changes you can make to your diet and lifestyle to improve your weight.

 Excessive alcohol consumption

 Excessive alcohol consumption can be harmful to your heart health, as it can cause issues such as high blood pressure, abnormal heart rhythms and weight gain because alcoholic drinks are very high in kilojoules.
 Therefore it is important that when looking after your heart, you drink alcohol in moderation by keeping to the recommended of no more than 1 unit (for women) and 2 units (for men) per day.

 The way you cope with stress, can affect your heart health.

 Although stress may not be directly related to serious heart problems, unfortunately, the way some of us cope with stress, like smoking, eating junk food or drinking too much alcohol, can also affect heart health.
-Therefore it’s important to learn how to cope with stress in a healthy way, such as by keeping active, maintaining a healthy diet and learning how to relax.
+Therefore it’s important to learn how to cope with stress in a healthy way, such as by keeping active.

 This website is full of ideas and tips to help you make small changes to your diet and lifestyle to help make a difference to your heart health and quality of life.